Friday, February 12, 2016

-- Note all impediments reported by the team for later helpful follow-up.
+- Note all impediments reported by the team for later aggressive follow-up

 - Steer the team to stick to short answers to the three questions; steer them away from discussing problems or details during the scrum (Often say "this sounds like an important discussion; can we have it after the scrum?")

 - Help team to overcome impediments as a top priority

 - Ensure relevant team members meet to overcome impediments before doing regular work

 - Keep outside distractions away from the team